johnpuddephatt/stgeorges/_learning/cscs-course.md

 date: 2019-02-04T16:17:12.000+00:00
 title: CSCS Course
 qualification: FREE CSCS Card
-subject_area: You will gain a FREE CSCS Card
-description: |-
-  Fully funded CSCS green five year operative card, CSCS Card Workshops,
-  Employability Skills,
-  Customer Service Skills,
-  Health and Safety,
+subject_area: ''
+description: 'You will gain a Fully funded CSCS green five year operative card.
+You will also gain other assets useful to any workplace such as Employability Skills, Customer service skills and finally knowledge about health and safety.

+'
 outcomes: []
 requirements:
 - 'You MUST be 19+ and claiming a work related benefit '